Skip to main content

 • January 23, 2015

 "Got the Mirena in almost 2 weeks ago, and I must say I love it so far!
 Horrible cramps for the first 5 or so hours after insertion (had to drive home) and almost couldn't take it.
-Heating pad helped bunches along with laying on my back.
+The heating pad helped bunches along with laying on my back.
 The cramps went away the next day!
 I even went to work.
 A few cramps here and there, but that's expected.
 Nothing too unbearable.
-I'm also a 21yo with NO kids.
+I'm also a 21-year-old with no kids.
 My boyfriend also can't feel it.
-One thing though, the antibiotics they put you on day of insertion did give me a Yeast Infection.
-Went away a couple days later.
+One thing though, the antibiotics they put you on the day of insertion did give me a yeast infection.
+It went away a couple of days later.
 Love the Mirena so far!"

 9 / 10